 Exhibition: August 28–November 18, 2020

 State of Nature: Picturing Indiana Biodiversity will feature historically significant natural artifacts and visual art by over fifteen artists that have a connection with the state.
-A lecture series, tours of the exhibit, gallery talks and a full-color catalogue will accompany the project as it ultimately moves to the Indiana State Museum in Indianapolis in 2021.
+In addition to being open to viewings by appointment, the exhibition will be available to view via the Grunwald Gallery’s website, including a virtual 3-D walkthrough of the exhibit.
+The exhibition will travel to the Indiana State Museum in Indianapolis in spring 2021.

 The exhibit, conceived and curated by Betsy Stirratt, Director of the Grunwald Gallery and Distinguished Professor Roger P. Hangarter at Indiana University will contain art and artifacts that encourages an aesthetic appreciation of the natural world in Indiana.
-Artifacts, samples and specimens from IU collections related to Indiana’s prehistory and specimens from the extensive collections at the Indiana State Museum will also be featured.
+Artifacts, samples and specimens from IU collections related to Indiana’s prehistory and specimens from the extensive collections of the Indiana State Museum and Historic Sites will be featured.

-Artworks by Indiana artists or artists with connections to Indiana have been selected by the curatorial team with Mark Ruschman, Curator of Art and History at the Indiana State Museum.
-Items from IU Collections and the Indiana State Museum have been selected with the assistance of Damon Lowe, Curator of Science at the State Museum.
-Placement of these artifacts with contemporary art works will create an out of the ordinary learning experience for visitors, which, we hope, will promote a deeper understanding of our environment.
+Artworks by Indiana artists or artists with connections to Indiana have been selected by the curatorial team with Mark Ruschman, senior curator of art and culture for the Indiana State Museum and Historic Sites.
+Items from collections of the Indiana Geological and Water Survey and the Indiana State Museum and Historic Sites have been selected with the assistance of Damon Lowe, senior curator of science and technology for the Indiana State Museum an Historic Sites.
+Placement of these artifacts with contemporary art works will create an out-of-the-ordinary learning experience for visitors, which, we hope, will promote a deeper understanding of our environment.

 Biological diversity is astonishing in its beauty and importance.
 As recently as 1820, during the establishment of Indiana University, the state of Indiana was covered with extensive forests and a diversity of other ecosystems that were rich in life and part of the fabric of what defined the life of Hoosiers.
 With the rapidly growing urbanization and pervasive reliance on technology, humanity is becoming more and more alienated from the biological system we are part of.
 Our connection to our ecosystem has become far more tenuous and many Hoosiers have become content to view nature virtually.
 Many also think that to see nature it is necessary to travel to the types of “exotic” locations often featured in “nature” shows on television.
 The growing detachment of humans from the natural world has become known as “nature deficit disorder.”